The best supplements for fall and winter

 3. Vitamin C

 Vitamin C is a potent antioxidant, protecting against free radical damage, chemicals, and pollutants.
-While vitamin C is found naturally in foods such as berries, citrus, kiwis, and pineapple, you can supplement vitamin C to ensure your body gets enough of it.
+While vitamin C is naturally found in foods such as berries, citrus, kiwis, and pineapple, you can supplement it to ensure your body gets enough of it.
 Vitamin C will help to protect you against viruses that might be going around during fall and winter.

 4. Vitamin E oil